-The Plan is not financed by an insurance company, nor are Plan benefits guaranteed under a contract of insurance.
-The claims and appeals administrators listed under the "Additional Information" section do not insure or guarantee Plan benefits.

-Except for certain DMCO benefits, the Company has the discretion to pay claims out of the general assets of the Company, and certain benefits currently are funded through a trust.
+The Plan is not financed by an insurance company, nor are benefits guaranteed under a contract of insurance.
+The claims and appeals administrators listed above do not insure or guarantee Plan benefits.
+The Company has the discretion to pay all claims out of the general assets of the Company.